codewithsheriga/aiCompanion/codewithsheriga-ai/README.md

 ## Usage

 1. Open a code file in Visual Studio Code.
-2. Trigger the "Get AI-Powered Bot Response" command from the command palette.
+2. Trigger the "Get AI-Powered Response" command from the command palette.
 3. Enter a prompt and receive the AI-powered bot's response as a message popup.

 For more information, visit the [documentation](https://link-to-your-documentation).